au-research/raid-metadata/rtd/docs/source/index.rst

 The RAiD system is developed by the Australian Research Data Commons (ARDC).
 In December 2022, the RAiD system was standardised for international use in `ISO 23527, Information and Documentation — Research Activity Identifier (RAiD) <https://www.iso.org/standard/75931.html>`_

-A RAiD's **metadata record** links various components (e.g. contributors, organisations, grants, instruments, publications, datasets) to a project via their own pre-existing PIDs where available (e.g. ORCiDs, RORs, Crossref or DataCite DOIs).
-These components are only linked to the project itself and not with each other (e.g. a RAiD contributor is not linked with a RAiD organisation).

-RAiDs contain project information not found in other PIDs (e.g. a project's title, start date, description or subject), yet they do not duplicate information used in other PIDs either.

-RAiDs can also be linked to one another using arbitrary qualified relationships so that (e.g.) subprojects can be created.

-The RAiD system was developed by the `Australian Research Data Commons (ARDC) <https://www.ardc.edu.au>`_ and has been standardised for international use by `ISO 23527, Information and Documentation — Research Activity Identifier (RAiD) <https://www.iso.org/standard/75931.html>`_.

 RAiD Metadata Schema conventions used
 -------------------------------------